edymerchk/awesome-ruby-api/README.md

 * [Grape](http://intridea.github.io/grape) - An opinionated micro-framework for creating REST-like APIs in Ruby.
 * [Rails::API](https://github.com/rails-api/rails-api) - Rails for API only applications.
+* [GraphQL](http://graphql-ruby.org) - GraphQL is a query language for your API. graphql-ruby is ruby implementation of GraphQL.

 ## Testing